How to Get Your Car Road Trip Ready

 When taking long drives, your tires experience the most stress in the shortest amount of time.
 Ensure both your main tires and spare are in good condition by having them both checked by a trained professional.

-If you are an Endurance Elite member, your policy comes with tire reimbursement of up to $125 per tire for a maximum of 2 times a year.
+If you are an Endurance Elite member, your contract comes with tire reimbursement of up to $125 per tire for a maximum of 2 times a year.
 Your Endurance warranty covers tires that have been damaged due to a road hazard.
 For more information on tire reimbursement, please contact our Customer Service team.

 2. Tire Pressure